Want some tips on delivering the perfect pitch to a publisher?

 - say thank you for the opportunity

-During my research on how to pitch, I came across the above YouTube video: Make your pitch!
+I also found this YouTube video: Make your pitch!
 12 finalists pitch to big Hollywood live at the Napa Valley Film Festival.
 Enjoy!